schwalger/mesopopdyn_gif/README.md

+**NOTE: There is an updated version of the simulation code as well as novel implementations in the Python and Julia languages [here](https://github.com/schwalger/mesopopdyn_microcircuit).
+It implements, as an example, the cortical microcircuit model of Potjans and Diesmann, Cereb.
+Cortex (2014).**

 This project provides simulation code associated with the publication

 [T. Schwalger, M. Deger, and W. Gerstner.
 Towards a theory of cortical columns: From spiking neurons to interacting neural populations of finite size.
 PLoS Comput.
 Biol., 13(4):e1005507, 2017.](https://infoscience.epfl.ch/record/227465?ln=en)